+Pedagogy

-Pedagogy Our RE curriculum focuses on developing our pupils through the acquisition of WISDOM, KNOWLEDGE and CAPABILITIES These have been selected because they ensure the whole development of the child will be prioritised, they enable pupils to meet the expectations of the Devon and Torbay agreed syllabus 2019-2024 and have ambitions beyond this.
-Each unit has a set of concepts, that build across the year groups and ensures they are fully embedded through the lived experiences of staff, children and stakeholders.
-Impact scales will measure the effectiveness of curriculum provision on the growth of children within these three equally important themes.
-WISDOM We base our teaching and learning style in RE on the key principle that good teaching in RE allows children both to learn about religious traditions and to reflect on what the religious ideas and concepts mean to them.
+We base our teaching and learning style in RE on the key principle that good teaching in RE allows children both to learn about religious traditions and to reflect on what the religious ideas and concepts mean to them.
 Our teaching enables children to extend their own sense of values and promotes their spiritual growth and development.
-We encourage children to think about their own views and values in relation to the themes and topics studied in the RE curriculum, while developing a respectful and accepting approach to the views and feelings of others.
-KNOWLEDGE Our teaching and learning styles in RE enable children to build on their own experiences and extend their knowledge and understanding of religious traditions, using a wide range of resources (texts, pictures, films, visitors).
-We use their experiences at religious festivals such as Easter, Christmas etc to develop their religious thinking.
+We encourage children to think about their own views and values in relation to the themes and topics studied in the RE curriculum.

+Our teaching and learning styles in RE enable children to build on their own experiences and extend their knowledge and understanding of religious traditions.
+We use their experiences at religious festivals such as Easter, Christmas etc. to develop their religious thinking.
 We organise visits to local places of worship and invite representatives of local religious groups to come into school and talk to the children.
 Children carry out research into religious topics.
 They study particular religious faiths and also compare the religious views of different faith groups on topics such as rites of passage or festivals.
-Children discuss religious and moral issues through whole class discussion and working individually or in groups.
-CAPABILITIES Our RE curriculum is entirely inclusive, but we recognise the fact that all classes in our school have children of widely differing experience and abilities, so we provide suitable learning opportunities for all children by matching the challenge and focus of the task to the ability and needs of the child.
-We achieve this in a variety of ways, for example, by: •setting common tasks which are open-ended and can have a variety of responses; •setting tasks of increasing difficulty (we do not expect all children to complete all tasks); •Providing individually tailored tasks, specifically focused on the needs of that child;
+Children discuss religious and moral issues using computers and working individually or in groups.

+Our RE curriculum is entirely inclusive, but we recognise the fact that all classes in our school have children of widely differing abilities, and so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+We achieve this in a variety of ways, for example, by:

-Providing stimulation and challenge for all abilities; •providing resources of different complexity, adapted to the ability of the child; •using classroom assistants to support the work of individuals or groups of children.
-Through partner, group and whole class discussions we encourage collaborative learning and give meaningful opportunities to develop communication and respectful leadership skills.
-The inquiry based learning model encourages planning and problem solving and promotes resilience and creativity in achieving the aims of the unit.
-Supported discussions and debates give children the opportunity to grow in confidence and develop their abilities to formulate their own ideas and opinions and respond in a respectful and measured way to those of others.
-In coming to have a more self-reflective approach to learning and relationships, the children also gain valuable experience in recognising and managing their feelings in an increasingly effective manner.
-Assessment Formative Assessment is regarded as an integral part of teaching and learning and is a continuous process.
-All sessions should begin with a recap/recall of previous learning.
-Teachers should use skillful questioning to gauge starting points, to assess current understanding and knowledge, to ensure concepts have been acquired, to identify misconceptions.
-This formative assessment should support the teacher in adapting lessons to ensure pupils are learning new learning, building on prior learning and making links between new and previous learning.
-At the end of each session, teachers should use assessment tools to ensure that the intent of the lesson has been achieved, to help plan for the following session and to support building a picture of the pupils' progress for final summative assessments.
-Summative Summative assessment is the responsibility of the class teacher.
-We assess each child, using feedback from informal observations and recording and through end of unit assessments derived from Understanding Christianity/other faiths resources. recording and through end of unit assessments derived from Understanding Christianity/other faiths resources.
+- setting common tasks which are open-ended and can have a variety of responses; - setting tasks of increasing difficulty (we do not expect all children to complete all tasks); - Providing stimulation and challenge for all abilities; - providing resources of different complexity, adapted to the ability of the child; - •using classroom assistants to support the work of individuals or groups of children.

+Assessment

+Assessment is regarded as an integral part of teaching and learning and is a continuous process.
+It is the responsibility of the class teacher to assess all pupils in their class.
+We assess each child, using feedback from informal observations and recording and through end of unit assessments derived from Understanding Christianity resources.

 We also use Assessing without Levels (AWL) grids to record our assessment of the children's levels in RE.
 This demonstrates what the expected level of achievement is in RE in each year of the school.

+Some classes may use Knowledge Organisers/quizzes to assess pre and post knowledge where this is appropriate to the age group or unit of study.